linuxhw/SMART/README.md

 * Total_Pending_Sectors
 * Unc_Soft_Read_Err_Rate

+One can estimate reliability of a hard drive (i.e. probability that the unit will work for some time T without failure) by:

+    Reliability(T) = exp(-T/MTBF)

 The list of important SMART attributes is taken from recent studies of Google [1], Backblaze [2] and Acronis [3].
 If an attribute exceeds the value of 1000 then it's counted as '1000 + log10(X - 999)'.

-The list of tracked attributes and rating calculation method can be discussed.
+The list of tracked attributes and MTBF calculation method can be discussed.
 Please suggest your ideas in "issues".

 You can perform your own analysis of collected reports if needed.